Fintan Halpenny

 Sure this seems like a trivial case but it can occur (and did in our Formation code base) in more complex code.
 While

 body, that traversed a large AST of nested unions.
-This meant there was a lot of map
+This meant there was a lot of maps accumulating.

 We had an output of 300MB, which was slowing down the Haskell code that was trying to read this in.
 So what can we do about it?!